Wolframe107/Gramfactory/README.md

 - **background_location**: Points to the desired background image slice for the stereogram.

-- **mask_location**: Indicates the location of the mask image to be used, with PNG format being the only acceptable option.
+- **mask_location**: Indicates the location of the mask image to be used, make sure it's PNG.